TD Ameritrade vs. Fidelity: A Choice Between User Experience and Commission Fees

 • Some advanced trading tools may require additional fees

-Fidelity is a great choice for investors who are looking for a comprehensive investment platform with advanced trading tools.
+Similar to its peer, Fidelity as well provides complex tools for more experienced investors based on client reviews.
 Its pricing and customer support are also strong selling points.
 However, it may not be the best choice for those looking for international trading options or for those who want to avoid additional fees for advanced trading tools.

 Features & Primary Uses

-In many ways, TD Ameritrade and Fidelity fill very similar niches — offering high-quality mutual funds through online trading platforms, providing excellent customer service along the way.
+In many ways, TD Ameritrade and Fidelity fill very similar niches — offering high-quality mutual funds through online trading platforms and providing also customer service based on the company’s claims.
 In that respect, they push very similar buttons for the discerning, active trader just starting out.

 One of TD Ameritrade’s central features is its industry-leading trading platforms, of which there are many.
 Their standard website is quite user-friendly and allows for decent, bare-bones trading, while their Java-based platform Trade Architect enhances their web-based features even further.